community-research-on-ruby-governance/questions-for-ruby-central/README.md

 # Questions for Ruby Central

-Immediately after DHH's RailsConf 2025 keynote was announced, Ruby Central announced and then conducted a listening session, with the promise that a recoeding would be released afterwards.
+Immediately after DHH's RailsConf 2025 keynote was announced, Ruby Central announced and then conducted a listening session, with the promise that a recording would be released afterwards.

 That recording was never released, and no substantive summary of what was discussed